 Category Archives: Irish

-Transfer the flour, sugar, salt and baking soda in a mixing bowl, whisk together and set aside.
-Add the raisins mixture, fennel seeds and orange zest and mix well.
+Transfer the flour, sugar, salt and baking soda in a mixing bowl, whisk together.
+Add the butter and mix briefly with fingers, incorporating the butter.
+Add the raisins mixture, zest and fennel seeds and mix well.
 Mix the buttermilk and egg together in a small bowl and whisk well and refrigerate until needed (the key is to have this liquid as cold as possible) Add the liquid slowly to the dry mixture while mixing it with a fork.
-Once all the liquid is incorporated, gently mix everything with your fingers and form a round loaf and transfer to the cake pan.
-Mark the top with an ‘X’ and dust with flour if needed. (mine had enough flour on the top so I didn’t need to add any)
+Once all the liquid is incorporated, gently mix everything with your fingers and form an 8 inch round loaf and transfer to the cast iron skillet or cake pan.
+Mark the top with an ‘X’ with a knife about ½ inch deep.

 Bake for 20 minutes in the oven and check if the top is getting too brown.
 If it is, then top with aluminum foil and bake for another 20 to 25 minutes.
 Take out of oven and keep the foil on till it cools off.